Joshua G. Cole: Virginia House of Delegates

 In 2019, Cole announced his campaign for the same seat in the 2019 election.
 He faced then Stafford County Supervisor, Paul V. Milde, who had defeated Thomas in the Republican primary.
 Cole won with 51.8% of the vote.

 His 2021 re-election won the support of the LGBTQ Victory Fund, an organization dedicated to electing LGBTQ candidates.
 He also received endorsement from The Collective PAC, Joe Biden, Kamala Harris, and Barack Obama.
 Cole was defeated for re-election in November 2021 by Tara Durant.

-In 2023, Cole declared his candidacy for the redrawn 65th district.
+In 2023, Cole declared his candidacy for the redrawn 65th district, after incumbent Tara Durant decided to run for the Virginia Senate.
 He won the seat in the general election.